sph-mn/sph-ga/readme.md

 * `0` for null dimensions (basis vector squares to 0)

 # conformal geometric algebra
-core geometric algebra operations remain the same in conformal geometric algebra; no special library setup is necessary.

-in conformal geometric algebra, the interpretation of core operations and the structure of the space in which they are applied are significantly different due to the conformal models particular choice of metric and dimensional embedding. null vectors square to zero, unlike typical euclidean vectors.
+in conformal geometric algebra (cga), the interpretation of fundamental operations and the underlying structure of the space are markedly distinct, owing to the conformal model's specific selection of metric and dimensional embedding. although the metric tensor in cga is frequently expressible as a diagonal matrix, such as [1, 1, 1, -1, 0], this representation is inadequate for encapsulating the intricacies inherent to cga due to the incorporation of null vectors. consequently, we define the metric using a complete matrix tensor and explicitly designate the indices corresponding to the null vector components.

 ## examples
 ~~~
 # initialize the conformal geometric algebra R4,1
-c3 = new sph_ga [1, 1, 1, 1, -1]
+c3 = new sph_ga [1, 1, 1, 0, 0], [3, 4]

 # create basis vectors e1, e2, e3, e4, and e5
 e1 = c3.basis 1